nanograv/holodeck/CONTRIBUTING.md

 # Contributing Guidelines

 All contributed code should be [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant, using maximum line lengths between 100-120 characters.
-The `master` branch should only be updated with stable releases including full testing and documentation.
-All additions should be developed in a feature or bug branch, and then merged into the `dev` branch.
+The `main` (formerly: `master`) branch should only be updated with stable releases including full testing and documentation, and approval by the full dev team.
+All additions should be developed in a dedicated feature or bug branch, and then merged into the `dev` branch including basic documentation.
+All merges require review/approval by a member of the dev team, and PR authors cannot merge their own PRs.

+All API functionality should use cgs (centimeter, gram, second) units: both input (arguments) and output (return values).
+In both function and class docstrings, include the git username of the original author, and the names of contributors who make substantial changes or additions.
+Dependencies (external packages) should be minimized, within reason, and must be installable with a single pip/conda command.
+External packages must also be open, tested, documented, and actively maintained.

 All contributors are expected to abide by the *Code of Conduct* below.

-## Adding features or fixing bugs
+## Adding features or bug fixes

 * [Open an issue](https://github.com/nanograv/holodeck/issues) for discussion and record-keeping
 * Fork the repo